 This offers six scholarships for students pursuing a major in music education, or who will be.
 Read more here.

-This assists pay the difference between resident and non-resident tuition at the University of Missouri-Kansas City.
+This encourages dentists to establish practices in the state by assisting with the cost difference between resident and nonresident tuition at the University of Missouri-Kansas City.
+Application forms are also accessible from UM-KC, and the deadline is on a rolling basis.
 Read more here.

 This assists Brasenose, Chevening, Fulbright, Madison, Marshall, Mellon, Rhodes, and Truman scholars from Kansas to continue graduate studies at Kansas public universities.
 Read more here.